joshholmes/registry/README.md

 ## Getting Started

 There is a free hosted Nitrogen service running in the cloud if you'd like to get started quickly with building a device.
 Go to [https://admin.nitrogen.io](https://admin.nitrogen.io) to sign up for an account and get started.

-You can also use a
+If at any time you run into issues, the IRC channel #nitrogen.js on irc.freenode.net contains folks willing to help or just file an issue with this project.
+It is incredibly helpful to know what is hard for beginners to understand so please don't hesitate to reach out.

-To get started with a Nitrogen service locally:
+To run a Nitrogen service locally:

 1. Clone or fork this repo: `https://github.com/nitrogenjs/service`
 2. Fetch and install its node.js dependencies: `npm install`